 The Alco PA and PB will feature all-new exclusive TCS sound decoders featuring Rapido's own Alco 244 recordings.
 These decoders are being customized for Rapido to be fully compatible with our proven range of ESU LokSound decoders, and they feature phenomenal motor and slow speed control.

 We are excited to be working with Pennsylvania-based TCS.
 I've been a personal customer of TCS since the mid-1990s and it's a pleasure to be working with the Forsyth family and the whole TCS team to bring their exceptional sound decoders to the wider Rapido community.
 We promise you will be impressed.

 Each PA & PB locomotive will have road specefic details applied.
 Details are listed with each product.
 You can see a visual representation of the details by clicking the button below.

 The order deadline for the Alco PA and PB units is May 25, 2020.
-Delivery is expected sometime in the Fall of 2020.
+Delivery is expected sometime in the Winter of 2021.

 by Bill Metzger

 Bill Metzger is a resident of Portland and a long-time UP Modeller.
 In this brief piece, he recounts his experience with the Freedom Train as a young boy.
 Click the link below to read the story.